 We heard from several subscribers who are health club members with various health concerns.
 They’ve been peacefully working out, often with headsets, when they were interrupted mid-workout by commission-based trainers prowling for clients who told them that they “should” be lifting more weight, attaining an extended range of motion, increasing their intensity, etc. Of course, these trainers have zero knowledge about these members.
 In one case, for example, the subscriber in question has long-term back injuries from an industrial accident.
 A word of advice: when you do feel it’s appropriate to approach members, wait for them to complete the set.
 And if they’re in the middle of an intense cardio session complete with headset, don’t interrupt them at all unless there’s an immediate safety issue.

 4. Jeez!
 Take out the garbage!

 Believe it or not, readers say keeping your business clean and tidy is a frequent issue.
 Although they mentioned overflowing garbage cans and used-towel receptacles, this issue’s not limited to health clubs.
-We heard complaints about specialty retailers with disorganized shelves, misplaced items that never seem to find their way home even after several weeks, and bits of trash and debris on the floor.
 We also heard about miscellaneous junk “stored” in customer areas.
 This gripe also included parking lots and the area outside your front door.
 One specific complaint: employees who smoke and leave cigarette butts on the sidewalk used by customers.
-Our advice: every wellness business should enforce a no-exceptions/no-smoking policy.
+Our take: every wellness business should enforce a no-exceptions no-smoking policy.

 5. If we’ve met dozens of times, you should at least recognize my face.